nssharmaofficial/logo-removal-gan/README.md

-# TV- channel logo removal
+# TV- channel logo removal using GAN

 The goal of the assignment is to create a neural network capable of removing TV channel logo from the input image.